 |Home News Team Projects Publications Teaching Offers Facilities Contact|

-I am looking for a PhD student to join my research group Graphics, Vision & Video at the Max-Planck-Institute (MPI) for Informatics.
-The position should be filled early next year, but the starting date is flexible.
+I am looking for a PhD student to join my research group Graphics, Vision and Video at the Max-Planck-Institute (MPI) for Informatics in Saarbruecken, Germany.
+The position can be filled immediately, but starting date is felxible.

 Some of our research results also form the basis for our award-winning startup company the Captury that sells the most advanced real-time marker-less motion capture technology that is available on the market.